E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: Evidential Ellipsoidal BKI

 Using this anisotropic distance, our kernel incorporates semantic uncertainty $u_j$ to adaptively modulate kernel support and filter unreliable primitives.
 We extend the uncertainty-aware kernel function of the evidential semantic mapping framework (\EBS~\cite{EBS_kim2024}) with a geometry-aligned formulation:

 where $\beta$ controls uncertainty sensitivity and $\Uthres$ is dynamically set to exclude the most uncertain $\tilde{u}$ percentile of primitives.
 This formulation ensures that highly uncertain observations are filtered out while smoothly modulating spatial influence based on semantic uncertainty, enabling robust semantic inference (for more details, see \cite{EBS_kim2024}).
+When multiple primitives overlap, their kernel-weighted evidence is accumulated in $\balpha_m$, so primitives with lower uncertainty naturally dominate the posterior semantics while uncertain primitives contribute only weak evidence.